bioexcel/biobb_REST_API_documentation/biobb_REST_API_documentation/docs/source/tutorial.md

 <a id="behaviour"></a>
 ## Behaviour

-The BioBB REST API works as an asynchronous launcher of jobs, as these jobs can last from a few seconds to several minutes, there are some steps that must be performed for having the complete results of every tool.
+The **BioBB REST API** works as an asynchronous launcher of jobs, as these jobs can last from a few seconds to several minutes, there are some steps that must be performed for having the complete results of every tool.

-BioExcel Building Blocks are structured in [packages and tools](http://mmb.irbbarcelona.org/biobb/availability/source).
-Every call to the BioBB REST API executes one single tool and returns the output file(s) related to this specific tool.
+**BioExcel Building Blocks** are structured in **[packages and tools](http://mmb.irbbarcelona.org/biobb/availability/source)**.
+Every call to the **BioBB REST API** executes one single tool and returns the output file(s) related to this specific tool.

 <a id="tools_info"></a>
 ### Tools information